napi-rs/package-template/README.md

 ### CI

-With github actions, every commits and pull request will be built and tested automatically in [`node@10`, `node@12`, `@node14`] x [`macOS`, `Linux`, `Windows`] matrix.
+With github actions, every commits and pull request will be built and tested automatically in [`node@12`, `node@14`, `@node16`] x [`macOS`, `Linux`, `Windows`] matrix.
 You will never be afraid of the native addon broken in these platforms.

 ### Release

 Release native package is very difficult in old days.
-Native packages may ask developers who use its to install `build toolchains` like `gcc/llvm` , `node-gyp` or something more.
+Native packages may ask developers who use its to install `build toolchain` like `gcc/llvm` , `node-gyp` or something more.

 With `Github actions`, we can easily prebuild `binary` for major platforms.
 And with `N-API`, we should never afraid of **ABI Compatible**.